Coppock Curve Stocks Technical Analysis and Coppock Curve Stocks Signals

 Edwin Coppock reasoned that the stocks market participants' emotional state could be quantified by summing up the % changes over the recent past to get a general sense of the stocks market's longer term momentum.

-For example, If we compare stocks prices relative to a year ago and we see that this month the stocks market is up 20% compared to a year ago, last month it was up 15% over a year ago, and 10%, 7.5% and 5% respectively the months before that, then we may determine that the stocks market is gaining momentum.
+For example, If we compare stocks prices relative to a year ago and we see that this month the stocks market is up 20% compared to a year ago, last month it was up 15% over a year ago, and 10 %, 7.5% & 5% respectively the months before that, then we might determine that the stocks market is gaining momentum.

 Basic signals can also be generated using the Coppock Curve to trade market reversals from extreme stocks price levels.
 Looking for divergence and stocks trend line breaks may also be combined to confirm the signal.